Session 1

 • Use camera vision and image processing technologies

-Each section requires some lab sessions to explore scientific, physics-based learning to see what is going on behind the scenes under robot movement.
+Each section includes lab sessions to explore scientific, physics-based learning, to help students understand what goes on behind the scenes when a robot moves.

 Summer Institute Logo